-Transfers to and from Kilimanjaro International Airport; shared charter flights Arusha to Ruaha, Ruaha to Katavi, Katavi to Mahale and Mahale to Kilimanjaro; transport as specified; meals as specified; house drinks at Nomad camps; laundry at Nomad camps; shared game drives and walks at Kigelia Camp and Chada Katavi; 1 chimp trek per day, forest walks, boat trips and snorkelling at Greystoke Mahale; 11 days flying doctor evacuation cover.
+Transfer from Dar airport to domestic terminal, transfer to Kilimanjaro International Airport; scheduled flights Dar to Ruaha, and Ruaha to Katavi, shared charter flights Katavi to Mahale and Mahale to Kilimanjaro; transport as specified; meals as specified; house drinks at Nomad camps; laundry at Nomad camps; shared game drives and walks at Kigelia Camp and Chada Katavi; 1 chimp trek per day, forest walks, boat trips and snorkelling at Greystoke Mahale; 11 days flying doctor evacuation cover.

-Flights and taxes; meals not specified; drinks at Arusha Coffee Lodge and non-house drinks at Nomad camps; fishing trips at Greystoke Mahale; visas; travel insurance; items of a personal nature; tips.
+Flights and taxes; meals not specified; non-house drinks at Nomad camps; fishing trips at Greystoke Mahale; visas; travel insurance; items of a personal nature; tips.